20 kitchen hacks to cook faster

 19) Wide Pans

-Whenever you want to sear food, use wide and shallow pans, this gives more heated surface touching your food, reduces liquid and food browns faster, this will lock the flavor and moisture inside the protein.
+Whenever you want to sear food, use wide and shallow pans, this gives a more heated surface touching your food, reduces liquid and food browns faster, this will lock the flavor and moisture inside the protein.

 An extra tip is to use a paper towel to pat dry the protein; you want to remove the excess moisture; this helps make sure your sear is dark, crisp, and flavorful.